Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

 Indeed, for any smooth open $V\Subset U$, there holds

 where the last equality follows from Lemma \ref{lem: N-jacobian}.
-We can then repeat word by word the proof of Theorem 5.12 in \cite{Pigati-FB} (which is based on Theorem 4.24 in \cite{Imayoshi-Taniguchi}) to show that there exist a conformal structure on $\Sigma$ such that--- calling $\Sigma'$ a copy of $\Sigma$ with this structure--- the identity map $\varphi:\Sigma'\to\Sigma$ is $K$-quasi-conformal (with $K$ controlled in terms of $\lVert N\rVert_{L^\infty}$) and $u\circ\varphi$ is conformal as a map from $\Sigma'$.
+As $V$ is arbitrary, the claim is verified.
+We can then repeat verbatim the proof of Theorem 5.12 in \cite{Pigati-FB} (which is based on Theorem 4.24 in \cite{Imayoshi-Taniguchi}) to show that there exists a conformal structure on $\Sigma$ such that--- calling $\Sigma'$ a copy of $\Sigma$ with this structure--- the identity map $\varphi:\Sigma'\to\Sigma$ is $K$-quasi-conformal (with $K$ controlled in terms of $\lVert N\rVert_{L^\infty}$), and $u\circ\varphi$ is conformal as a map from $\Sigma'$.
 Then $(\Sigma', u\circ \varphi, N\circ\varphi)$ is a parametrized $H$-CMC varifold satisfying the desired properties. \end{proof}